peppescab/ShpockInterview/README.md

 - Ux/UI similar to Shpock app
 - FAB on detail page give greetings as requested!
 - Utilities as LCE class or TestObserver class have been used
+- Git Flow used with feature branches (kept in local)